 Emergency Medical System Development

 We are partnering with some of the top minds in rural emergency medicine as we walk beside the Nepali government to pioneer the first ever Nepali Emergency Medical Services (EMS) System.
-It is being designed for the extremely remote, rural members of this developing country.
+It is being designed for the extremely remote, rural members of this Low to Middle Income Country (LMIC).
 Our approach is different from typical EMS systems, because we are starting with those who are the hardest to reach and expanding towards the major metropolitan areas.

 Donate to our Emergency Medical System Development project!

 Through emergency medical training, we equip Nepali citizens with the ability to serve their communities every day as Emergency Medical Responders (EMR).
 Through this training and daily experience, we are able to prepare these volunteers for large scale incidents, such as the frequent large-scale bus crashes, or natural disasters such as the 2015 Nepal Earthquake.
 This training also benefits the individuals trained, through increased confidence and enhanced leadership skills.
 Within their villages, those chosen for Emergency Medical Training earn respect and play a vital role in the health of their communities.
 Nepal Medics is proud of our role in the advancement of human rights, deliberately ensuring that approximately 60% of our trainees are women and working to combat discrimination through the empowerment of knowledge and self-sufficiency.

 Donate to our Emergency Medical Responder Training project!